scality/metalk8s/docs/architecture/cluster-services.rst

 ********
 Heapster_ is a service that collects and exposes resource consumption metrics of containers running in a cluster.
-When the Heapster service is available, the Kubernetes Dashboard uses it to display CPU and memory usage of pods, deployments, and more.
+When the Heapster service is available, the Kubernetes Dashboard uses it to display CPU and memory usage of Pods, Deployments, and more.

 .. _Heapster: https://github.com/kubernetes/heapster